Take a sneak peek at the new NIST.gov and let us know what you think!

 How do I get my stipend?Your college or university fills out the proposal and the school gets the money.
 The school is then responsible for giving you your fellowship and stipend.

-How much detail do you need from the university for the grant proposal?Only as much as is needed to verify that your university has a creditable program and that it can properly administer the grant.
+How much detail do you need from the school for the grant proposal?Only as much as is needed to verify that your school has a creditable program and that it can properly administer the grant.
 Web links can be used.
-The names of the nominated students must be included at a minimum.
 Descriptions of the students' qualities from a department chair, dean, or counselor who knows the students are highly recommended.
+Ideally, the narrative should consist of an independent recommendation of each nominated student, not summaries of the recommendations of others and not a mere listing of the students' names.

 What is not allowed?Alcohol, drugs, firearms, pets.
 Tobacco allowed only outside the buildings if over age 21.